cbfacademy-solutions/java-api-assessment/GRADING.md

 - **Readability and Maintainability**: Review the code for clear naming conventions, logical structuring, and the inclusion of comments where necessary.
 - **Efficiency**: Evaluate if the code is not only functional but also written in a way that is efficient and optimised for performance.
-- **Best Practices**: Ensure that the code adheres to Java and SpringBoot best practices, including the use of proper annotations and dependency management.
+- **Best Practices**: Ensure that the code adheres to Java and Spring Boot best practices, including the use of proper annotations and dependency management.

 ---